Seven-year-old in St. Louis is 11th child shot and killed in the area since June

 "It's not unusual for teenagers under the age of 18, let's say between 14 and 18, to be shot and killed, unfortunately.
 But for children under the age of 12 to be killed in the numbers that have occurred in the last year or so in St. Louis is unusual," said Richard Rosenfeld, a criminologist at the University of Missouri-St. Louis.
 "I don't think children are the targets in these cases."

-The St. Louis Metropolitan Police Department did not immediately return an inquiry from NBC News about how many youth were fatally shot in prior summers compared to 2019.
-Rosenfeld said he suspected that more young children who were innocent bystanders to violence were shot this year as a result of "the greater use of automatic weapons and more rounds discharged at a target."
+The St. Louis Metropolitan Police Department did not immediately return an inquiry from NBC News about how many youth were fatally shot in prior summers.
+Rosenfeld said he suspected that more young children were being shot this year because of "the greater use of automatic weapons and more rounds discharged at a target."

 "If the target happens to be near a child, the child is more likely than in the past to be killed," he said.